Just when you think you've reached the finish line...you'll discover there's a "fourth trimester."

 - Cooked root veggies (carrots, parsnips, yams, etc.) and whole grains like millet and oatmeal are easy to digest and help naturally boost serotonin levels (see, we told you nutrition is vital to postpartum mental health).

 - Oatmeal is also a natural "galactogogue” -- meaning it boosts milk supply!
-Loving these oatmeal lactation cookies!
+These lactation cookies with oats, brewer's yeast, and flaxseed are delish (and mama-made)!

 - Hydrate.
 Keep a large reusable water bottle next to you at all times...a great way for your partner to provide support is by refilling it for you!
 If you get bored with plain water, add a flavorful tea bag or infuse with fruit of your choice (a personal fave is cucumber and lemon).